tarjoilija/zgen/README.md

 `zgen save` save all loaded scripts into an init script so they'll get run each time you source zgen

+`zgen saved` returns 0 if there's an init script

 `zgen update` update all repositories

 ## Example .zshrc